-Two films by Perrin Kerns, director of writing and associate faculty in the Department of English Literature & Writing, will be featured on OPB's Oregon Lens on August 30, 2013.
+Two films by Perrin Kerns, director of writing and associate faculty in the Department of English, will be featured on OPB's Oregon Lens on August 30, 2013.

 Excerpt from an article by Aaron Spencer on OPB.org,

 August 14, 2013.

 The lineup for this year's Oregon Lens series includes films ranging from a graphic novel to a documentary on an Elvis impersonator.
 Now in its 15th year, the annual series created by Oregon Public Broadcasting's Steve Amen provides a chance for local, independent filmmakers to showcase their work.